matfin/mattfinucane.com/mattfinucane/content/blog/hugo-asset-management.md

 For this project, I keep the source for my SASS inside the `/assets/sass` directory in the root of my project.
 I have declared stylesheets for the different sections of the site, the shortcodes, partials, typography and layout.

-This makes things much more maintainable, intuitive and easier for new developers to understand.
+This makes things more maintainable, intuitive and easier for new developers to understand.
 All files are included inside `/assets/sass/main.sass`.

 If we take a look at this snippet from the `gulpfile.js` we see the following tasks to process SASS into CSS.